MiaLWGH/WiSTraining/README.md

 E..4#.@...p........).r......_.'.....&Y.....
 ...#R.^.
 ```
 On server1, press 'ENTER' to stop telnet.
 On server2, press 'CTRL+C' to stop tcpdump.

+Each entry starting with 'IP' is a packet with a source and a destination.
+Can you find the hostnames of your server1 and server2?

+Don't worry if you cannot understand the contents now.
+All you need to know here is the two instances are sending packets to each other to establish a reliable connection between them.
+This process is called

 ### Step 4 (Optional): Hop from one to another